vectordotdev/vector/docs/usage/configuration/sources/file.md

 ![][images.file_source]

 {% hint style="warning" %}
-The `file` sink is in beta.
+The `file` source is in beta.
 Please see the current [enhancements][url.file_source_enhancements] and [bugs][url.file_source_bugs] for known issues.
 We kindly ask that you [add any missing issues][url.new_file_source_issue]